 The new normal or a better normal?

-'The new normal' was one of the key phrases of 2020., and we jumped right on board the band wagon with our ebook looking at what recruitment will look like after COVID-19, how much has changed, and what changes are here to stay.
+'The new normal' was one of the key phrases of 2020., and we jumped right on the band wagon with our ebook looking at what recruitment might look like after COVID-19, how much changed in those first few months, and what changes are here to stay.
 These insights were garnered from a virtual roundtable with thought leaders and suppliers to the recruitment industry (including ourselves) discussing their opinions on the state of the recruitment industry with particular focus on the effects of COVID-19.

 So, which predictions have panned out?
-In our latest ebook, 'Recruitment marketing: setting the scene for 2021', we look at the changes we saw in recruitment marketing in 2020 and what your recruitment marketing strategy for 2021 should look like if we want a 'better normal'.
+In our '2022 ultimate recruitment marketing report', we looked at the changes we saw in recruitment marketing in 2020-2021 and tips for your recruitment marketing strategy for 2022.
+Watch out for the 2023 report coming soon...

 Planning your recruitment marketing strategy

 Recruitment tends to be a 'full speed ahead' industry, it's all or nothing.
-So when recruitment marketing is 'turned back on' it's very much go, go go.
 But if you want your activity to be truly successful you need to stop and plan.
 You need to ask yourself:

 - Why will this be valuable to my business?